How does Alabama state income tax and unemployment insurance work in 2026?

 | Base experience-rated rate, top step | 6.19% | $495.20 | Alabama Department of Revenue |

 Federal Unemployment Tax (FUTA) is 6 percent on the first $7,000.
 An Alabama employer that pays state SUTA in full and on time receives a FUTA credit of 5.4 percent, leaving an effective FUTA of 0.6 percent ($42 per employee per year).
 Late or partial SUTA payment erodes the credit.
 Teamed’s payroll books both lines together so the credit never gets lost.
-Source: IRS Topic 759, accessed 20 May 2026.
+Source: IRS Topic 759, Form 940; Alabama Department of Labor, Unemployment Compensation, accessed 20 May 2026.

 Form A-4 is Alabama’s Employee’s Withholding Exemption Certificate, equivalent to the federal W-4 but for state tax.
 Every new Alabama employee completes one at hire.
 The current version (A4_0425) was revised April 2025, and a Spanish version is available.
 Employees file a revised A-4 within 10 days of any decrease in exemptions.